sanjeevdevaraj/my-node/README.md

          - After intstalling open MSSQL Workbench in your local

   # Table and Schema Creation
-        - Use below Schema name
+        - Use below name for Schema creation
                 -- mydb

-        - Run the below Query for table creation and insertion.
+        - Execute below Query for table creation and insertion.

         Create Query :